saayan-pg0002/Earth-373/README.md

 ## Backend

 The backend directory holds the server logic of this application.
-Startig point for the server is app.ts
+Starting point for the server is app.ts

 ### Directory Structure